CSCfi/csc-user-guide/docs/apps/interpro.md

 ## Version

-*   InterProScan version 5.55-88.0 is available in Puhti-rhel7
+*   Puhti-rhel8: 5.55-88.0

 ## Usage

-In Puhti-rhel7, first load interproscan module with commands:
+In Puhti-rhel8, first load interproscan module with commands:
 ```text
 module load biokit
 module load interproscan
 ```

 After that you can submit  InterProScan jobs using command `cluster_interproscan`.
-Cluster_interproscan is a help tool that automatically runs your InterProScan task using the batch job system of Puhti-rhel7.
+Cluster_interproscan is a help tool that automatically runs your InterProScan task using the batch job system of Puhti-rhel8.
-If your query file contains several sequences the cluster_interproscan tool also automatically splits the InterProScan tasks to several subtasks that are run simultaneously in Puhti-rhel7.
+If your query file contains several sequences the cluster_interproscan tool also automatically splits the InterProScan tasks to several subtasks that are run simultaneously in Puhti-rhel8.

 cluster_interproscan accepts all the normal InterProScan options.
 To check the available options, give command: